The following abbreviations and acronyms used in this disclosure statement are defined below:

 On October 23, 2015, the EPA published the final Clean Power Plan rule which requires existing fossil fuel-fired electric generation facilities to reduce carbon dioxide emissions.
 As published, the rule requires that states must, by September 6, 2016, either submit to the EPA a request for a two-year extension to submit a final state plan, or submit a final plan demonstrating how emissions reductions will be achieved and include emission limits in the form of an annual emission cap or an emission rate that will be applied to each fossil fuel-fired electric generating facility starting in 2022.
 Emissions limits become more stringent from 2022 to 2030, with the 2030 emission limits applying thereafter.
 It is unknown at this time what each state will require for emissions limits or reductions from each of Montana-Dakota's owned and jointly owned fossil fuel-fired electric generating units.
-Compliance costs will become clearer as final state plans are completed and submitted to the EPA.
+Compliance costs will become clearer as final state plans are submitted to the EPA.
 On February 9, 2016, however, the United States Supreme Court granted an application for a stay of the Clean Power Plan pending disposition of the applicants' petition for review in the D.C.
 Circuit Court and disposition of the applicants' petition for a writ of certiorari if such a writ is sought.
-It is unknown wether the effective date and compliance dates in the rules will be delayed the commensurate amount of time the stay is in place, or if the current compliance dates will remain, and effectively reduce the amount of time available to comply with the rule.
+The effective date and compliance dates in the rule are expected to be addressed in a future decision made by the United States Supreme Court.

 On January 14, 2015, President Obama announced a goal to reduce methane emissions from the oil and natural gas industry by 40 to 45 percent below 2012 levels by 2025.
-On September 18, 2015, the EPA published a proposed rule on standards for methane and GHG emissions from new and modified sources within the oil and natural gas industry, with a final rule expected in 2016.
-The rule, as proposed, would require emission reductions and work practices for emission sources such as natural gas gathering and boosting stations, and transmission and storage compressor stations.
-On March 10, 2016, the EPA announced its next step in reducing emissions from the oil and natural gas industry, moving to regulate emissions from existing sources.
-The EPA will begin this process with an Information Collection Request to gather information on existing sources of methane emissions, technologies to reduce emissions and the costs of those technologies in the oil and natural gas sector.
+On June 3, 2016, the EPA published a final rule updating new source performance standards for the oil and natural gas industry.
+The final rule builds on 2012 requirements to reduce volatile organic compound emissions from oil and natural gas sources by establishing requirements to reduce methane emissions from perviously regulated sources, as well as adding volatile organic compound and methane requirements for sources previously not covered by the rule.
+The rule impacts new and modified natural gas gathering and boosting stations and transmission and storage compressor stations.
+WBI Energy is currently developing implementation plans for complying with the rule.
+In addition, on March 10, 2016, the EPA announced its plans to reduce emissions from the oil and natural gas industry by moving to regulate emissions from existing sources.
+The EPA began this process by issuing a draft Information Collection Request on June 3, 2016.
+The purpose of the Information Collection Request is to gather information on existing sources of methane emissions, technologies to reduce emissions and the costs of those technologies in the oil and natural gas sector.
 The information collected will be used to develop comprehensive regulations to reduce methane emissions from existing sources.
-It is unknown at this time how the Company will be impacted or if compliance costs will be material.
+It is unknown at this time how the Company will be impacted or if compliances costs will be material.